 Knowing how to build personal ideas on past knowledge is a central goal of university study, but students often say they hear about it mainly through warnings and threats.
 Here are some practical methods to lessen the risk of plagiarism in your classes while using writing as an essential way for students to explore ideas and learn ways of thinking.

 These suggestions state general principles and offer ways to apply them efficiently.
 They include links to practical help for both instructors and students at the University of Toronto.
-For current theory and research on the nature of academic plagiarism, see the works by Eisner and Vicinus (eds.) and Howard described on our page Books and Articles about Writing in the Disciplines.
+For current theory and research on the nature of academic plagiarism, see the works by Eisner and Vicinus (eds.) and Howard described on our page Readings about Writing in the Disciplines.

 Make Assignments an Integral Part of Learning in the Course